Taxpayer piggy bank lets Congress settle sexual harassment cases in secret

 A little-known law has been on the books for more than a decade that gives anyone accusing a federal lawmaker of sexual harassment the right to sue – but only if they consent to a lengthy drawn-out process that includes a written statement within 180 days of the incident, 30 days of counseling and another month or so of mediation.

 During that time, the claimant’s employer will be notified.
-The lawmaker’s identity, however, will remain confidential even if he/she is found guilty.
+The lawmaker’s identity, however, will remain confidential even if he or she is found guilty.

 Should there be a settlement – and there have been many – it’s the American taxpayer that’s on the hook, with “no public disclosure and no consequences for the harasser,” said California Democratic Rep. Jackie Speier.